 Only drink bottled mineral water which is readily available and make sure the seal is unbroken.
 Avoid salads which may be washed in unhygienic water.

 Weather conditions in Nepal, Tibet and Bhutan vary considerably in different regions due to the significant range of altitudes so the following information is just a general guide.
+For more information, take a look at our Best Time to Visit page.

 June to September is monsoon season, during these months it is very hot and rains almost every day.
 October to November is much drier with pleasant temperatures in the daytime and good visibility - perfect for trekking.
 Winter - December to February tends to be mild in the daytime but can become very cold at night especially in the mountains.
 January is the coldest month of the year.
 March to May is very warm, with occasional showers.
 The annual temperatures peak in May just before the monsoons begin.